VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v70
+## Changed in v72

-* Reputation currencies are no longer notable once maxed
+* Updated Siren Isle with more rares and treasures
-* Updated for 11.0.5
+* Move right-click context menus to the new menu system as well